caugbr/settings-page-manager/README.md

-﻿# Admin Page for Wordpress themes and plugins
+﻿# Admin Pages for Wordpress themes and plugins
 This plugin is a helper to add admistrative pages to Wordpress.
 The plugin has no admin interface, it just makes available the class ```AdminPage```, to be directly used by themes or plugins.

 ## Install